ranazsaad/QWeather_Forcasting/README.md

 **Challenge 2 : Training Quantum Models**
    - The quantum model training was unstable and sometimes got stuck in local minima.
-   - **Quantum Solution**: Used AdamW optimizer with Huber loss and a learning rate schedule to help the model learn smoothly.
+   - **Solution**: Used AdamW optimizer with Huber loss and a learning rate schedule to help the model learn smoothly.